yWorks/yfiles-for-html-demos/demos/layout-features/hierarchic-layer-constraints/README.md

 ### Demos

-See the [Layer Constraints](../../layout/layerconstraints/index.html) demo for a more elaborate example of the constraints functionality.
+See the [Layer Constraints Demo](../../layout/layerconstraints/index.html) for a more elaborate example of the constraints functionality.

 ### Documentation